rxweb/rxweb.io/docs/rx-web-core/step-by-step-guide/project-creation.md

 ---

 # Project Creation
-In this section we discuss about the creation of project through rxwebcore cli and understand the created project structure and database tables.
+In the earlier section of <a class="redirect-link" target="_blank" href="/rx-web-core/quick-start?mainTab=cli"">Quick Start</a>, we have discussed about the project creation using dotnet cli of clean architecture using aspnetcore.
+After completion of the prerequisities we create will create a new project through rxwebcore cli and understand the created project structure and database tables.

-Let's consider a case of `HumanResourceApplication`, this application we will extend in our other sub-modules like multitenancy, multilingual management, data-validation, data-sanitization and many more extensive features with the optimum code in there respective sections of <a class="redirect-link" href="/">EntityFrameworkCore,</a> <a class="redirect-link" href="/"> Security,</a> <a class="redirect-link" href="/">Performance,</a> <a class="redirect-link" href="/">Data validation,</a> <a class="redirect-link" href="/">Data Sanitization.</a> <a class="redirect-link" href="/">Web Api apps.</a>
+Let's consider a case of `HumanResourceApplication`, this application we will extend in our other sub-modules like multitenancy, multilingual management, data-validation, data-sanitization and many more extensive features with the optimum code in there respective sections of <a class="redirect-link" href="/">EntityFrameworkCore,</a> <a class="redirect-link" target="_blank" href="/rx-web-core/security/security-headers"> Security,</a> <a class="redirect-link" target="_blank" href="/rx-web-core/performance/performance#static-cache">Performance,</a> <a class="redirect-link"  target="_blank" href="/rx-web-core/data-validation/max-length">Data validation,</a>  <a class="redirect-link" href="/rx-web-core/developing-the-api/basic-controller">Web Api apps.</a>

 Lets understand the dotnet CLI command options for creating a project.